Habibi1988/Habibi1988/README.md

 💡 Passionate about Python, SQL, Tableau, and Cloud technologies – feel free to ask me anything!

-🎓 Academic Background: I hold a Master's degree in Sociology.
+🎓 Academic Background: I hold a Bachelor's degree in Mathematics and a Master's degree in Sociology.
 📜 Certifications:
 - Tableau Certified
 - AWS Certified Cloud Practitioner